claudiapisanti/Montecarlo-simulation-of-neutrons/README.md

 4. Line 4. --> Energy value.

 	- if line 3 is MONO, type a single value of energy for the particle source
-	- if line 3 is UNIF, type two value whilh will be the energy range in which the particles will be produced in an uniform distribution.
-Energy is in eV
+	- if line 3 is UNIF, type two value that will be the energy range in which the particles will be produced in an uniform distribution.
+Energy is in MeV

 	*example 1:* monoenergetic source.
 All initial neutrons will be produced with an enegy equal to 1 MeV.

 	```
 	MONO # line 3 energy distribution
-	1000000 #line 4 energy value
+	1 #line 4 energy value
 	```

 	*example 2:* uniformly distributd source.
 All initial neutrons energy will be in a range between Emin = 1 MeV and Emax = 10 MeV

 	```
 	UNIF # line 3 energy distribution
-	1000000 10000000 # line 4 energy range
+	1 10 # line 4 energy range
 	```
 5. Line 5. --> Scintillator dimensions.
 Dimension of the scintillator must be typed in cm.
 For each direction (x,y,z) the lenght of the parallelepiped must be given followed by a space.